A Connection Between Score Matching and Local Intrinsic Dimension: Experiments

 \section{Experiments}

 We conduct a series of LID estimation experiments using manifolds of known local intrinsic dimension from the \texttt{scikit-dimension} package \cite{bac2021scikit}.
 We use the mean absolute error (MAE) across 2000 data points of true LID versus estimated LID as our main accuracy metric.
 We employ MLE \cite{levina2004maximum}, TwoNN \cite{facco2017estimating}, and ESS \cite{johnsson2014low} (from \texttt{scikit-dimension}) with $k=50$ and $k=100$ nearest neighbors.
 We train a diffusion transformer (DiT) \cite{peebles2023scalable} architecture with a patch size of 4, hidden dimension of 128, 16 attention heads, and 8 layers on each of the manifolds using a flow matching objective \cite{lipman2022flow}.
 We also train an MLP with skip connections, akin to \cite{kamkari2024geometric}.
-Each manifold is represented by $2000$ uniformly sampled points and the model is trained for $20000$ batches of size $100$ using a cosine annealed learning rate schedule.
+Each manifold is represented by $2000$ uniformly sampled points and the model is trained for $50000$ batches of size $100$ using a cosine annealed learning rate schedule.
 We convert model output (flow predictions) to noise predictions via the parameterization presented by Esser et al.~\cite{esser2024scaling}.
 We use the same trained model to provide LID estimates using the denoising loss and using FLIPD at $\sigma=0.01$, $\sigma=0.02$, and $\sigma=0.05$.
+Note that prior to estimating LID with either the denoising loss or FLIPD, the data must be scaled according to the schedule the flow matching model was trained on (scaled by $(1 - \sigma)$ in our experiments).
+We employ $8$ Gaussian noise samples for the denoising loss method, and we employ $8$ Rademacher samples to compute the divergence estimate for FLIPD.
+All experiments are implemented in PyTorch \cite{paszke2019pytorch} and run on a single NVIDIA H100 80GB GPU.
 For the Clifford torus, we randomly permute the dimensions of the data such that the patch-based DiT architecture must use attention to learn the manifold's structure.
-We employ $8$ noise samples for each LID estimation with the denoising loss method.
-All experiments are implemented in PyTorch \cite{paszke2019pytorch} and run on a single NVIDIA H100 80GB GPU.
+We center all manifold data and scale it with $\sigma_A^{-1}$, where $\sigma_A:=\max_{i} \sigma_i$ and $\sigma_i$ is the standard deviation of manifold data feature $i$.

 Table (\ref{tab:lid_benchmark}) depicts the results of the LID benchmark experiment.
 The non-parametric estimators perform well (MAE $<5$) on low-dimensional manifolds such as the 16-HyperSphere and 16-HyperBall, however their performance drops on highly curved, high-dimensional manifolds such as the 128-dimensional HyperTwinPeaks, 32-dimensional Clifford torus, and the 32-dimensional `Nonlinear' manifold.
 Of the non-parametric methods, ESS performed best with average MAE of $7.84$ and $7.12$ for $k=50$ and $k=100$, respectively.